 During this article I replicate the names according to the book’s translation.

 The Ukrainian and Russian Notebooks are two graphic novels by the Italian graphic novelist/journalist Igort recounting selected experiences of people who lived through the Soviet era.
 There was an extra modern day chapter at the end as this was a combination of the two previous books in a single volume.
-It was more or less negative.
-Interesting but negative.
-I have read a few reviews which say that he just lets people tell their stories and offers no commentary but I have to protest that as he chooses which stories he recounts, just as a photographer can crop out undesirable elements to compose an image, so I find it is a very negative portrayal of the Soviet era and Russia in particular despite apparently there being some ‘positive’ stories according to other reviews.
-In all honesty I seriously doubt this book would be allowed in Russia due to its tone (and touching on the experiences of Anna Politkovskaya recounted by her French translator and friend Galina Ackerman.
+It was more or less negative… interesting but negative.
+I have read a few reviews which say that he just lets people tell their stories, similar to Svetlana Alexievich in her works, and offers no commentary.
+However, I have to protest that as he chooses which stories he recounts, just as a photographer can crop out undesirable elements to compose an image, so I find it is a very negative portrayal of the Soviet era and Russia in particular despite apparently there being some ‘positive’ stories according to other reviews.
+In all honesty I seriously doubt this book would be allowed in Russia due to its tone (at the very least regarding it touching on the experiences of Anna Politkovskaya as recounted by her French translator and friend Galina Ackerman).

 The book is very beige in colour intentionally as if to replicate the natural deterioration of old documents.
 Everything looks like it was painted with coffee and reminds me of when I was little staining drawn pirate treasure maps with tea to create this aged effect.
-His artstyle is very…basic… would be a charitable description for all but the set pieces and portraits in the book.
+His art style is very…basic as if he placed tracing paper over photos.
+That would be a charitable description for all but the set pieces and portraits in the book but it is functional.
 I would not be surprised to find out he is self taught but shocked if I learnt he was professionally trained.
 The imagery gets across most of the scenery of these accounts but is bland.
 It often reminds me of the stiff artwork you see on medical boxes or emergency signs intended to give visual instruction.
-The art work suggests these are unbiased accounts but by their very nature of being personal recollections the narrators are unreliable, intentionally or not, so there is a dissonance between the author’s intent and his results.
-It is as if he used tracing paper to draw over someone else’s art as his hand is so often unsteady in his line work and when ever he attempts artistic flourish, usually when depicting trauma, so instead of static figures it becomes a confused mess of mixed together metaphorical elements.
+The art work suggests these are unbiased accounts but by their very nature of being personal recollections of the narrators, though first hand accounts, they are unreliable.
+So, intentionally or not, there is a dissonance between the author’s intent and his results.
+It is as if he used tracing paper to draw over someone else’s art as his hand is so often unsteady in his line work and whenever he attempts artistic flourish, usually when depicting trauma, instead of static figures it becomes a confused mess of mixed together metaphorical elements.